 In addition to the costumes, there is the DLC, which features music from other Gust games, additional characters and an after game dungeon, which you should already be familiar with.
 Of course, the additional characters are the best part of the DLC as you can have Rufus, Fwana and Pamela to join your team.
 Out of the three, I use Pamela a lot because she is funny and really powerful when equipped with her third weapon.
 In addition, she can revive herself automatically when she is knocked out, which means that you don’t have to waste nectar on her.
 It makes sense she is a ghost after all.
 Still, I don’t really use Rufus as I prefer female characters and there are already a lot of male characters hogging the spotlight in JRPGs.

-Lastly, there are some adjustments and balancing in the Vita version to make the game easier.
+Lastly, there are some adjustments and balancing in the Vita/Playstation 4/Nintendo Switch version to make the game easier.
 This includes new special effects, a bit more defense, less development points needed to build stuff and so on.
 In addition, there is one additional event, which I won’t spoil and changes to one ending scene.

 Overall, I thought Meruru was an improvement over Totori in terms of gameplay.
 Story wise, it’s more lighthearted compared to the last game, which had a good amount of melodrama when Totori finds out that her mother died when she fought against Evil Face (although, her mother was alive all along in the true ending).
 Still, I still hear some complaints over turning Rorona into an 8-year-old child.
 To me, I don’t see it as a big deal since it’s something really minor.

-Aside from that, the port of this game and Totori shows how capable the Vita actually is.
+Aside from that, the port of this game and Totori shows how capable the Vita actually is, more so on the Playstation 4 and Nintendo Switch ports.
 Both games have gorgeous looking graphics and on par with the Playstation 3 versions despite having some lag in some instances.
 Still, the music in this game is probably one of the best I heard from any RPG.
-So, if this kind of game interests you and you know some Japanese, just get the Vita version since there is a good possibility that they won’t localize this and you will get more content for your money compared to buying the DLC separately. ¶
+So, if this kind of game interests you and you know some Japanese, just get the Vita or the newer Playstation 4/Nintendo Switch versions since there is a good possibility that they won’t localize this and you will get more content for your money compared to buying the DLC separately. ¶